tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 This specification registers a number of PQ-KEM algorithms for use with JOSE.

 All security levels of ML-KEM internally utilize SHA3-256, SHA3-512, SHAKE128, and SHAKE256.
-This internal usage influences the selection of the SHAKE256 Key Derivation Function (KDF) as described in this document
+This internal usage influences the selection of the SHAKE128 or SHAKE256 Key Derivation Function (KDF) as described in this document.

 ML-KEM-512 MUST be used with a KDF capable of outputting a key with at least 128 bits of security and with a key wrapping algorithm with a key length of at least 128 bits.